-LATEST NEWS *** Bestseller – Following the BESTSELLER listing for debut ‘Names Of The Dead,’ the second in the Connor Montrose series, THE LONDON CAGE has just hit the Bestseller lists for Blackwell, the national UK bookshop chain. *** International Rights are now handled by the Adrian Weston Literary Agency – see page on menu above *** National Crime Factor Tour – dates for 2017 coming soon, watch out the Borders and Highlands & Islands. *** Thanks to Shari Low for my spot in the Book club of the national Daily Record – see National Press Coverage link above – next appearance will be at Edinburgh Noir at The Bar, Feb 2nd 2017, and Newcastle Noir at the Bar, Feb 8th**
+LATEST NEWS *** Bestseller – Following the BESTSELLER listing for debut ‘Names Of The Dead,’ the second in the Connor Montrose series, THE LONDON CAGE has hit the Bestseller lists for Blackwell, the national UK bookshop chain.
+Book 3, The London Cage will be out in 2018. *** National Crime Factor Tour – dates for 2017/18 coming soon, watch out the Borders and Highlands & Islands. *** Thanks to Shari Low for my spot in the Book club of the national Daily Record – see National Press Coverage link above – next appearance will be at Thrillerfest in New York in July, followed by Bloody Scotland in September. ***